Looked After Reviews

 Children and parents should also be informed that they can arrange to see the IRO separately if they wish or bring a supporter or interpreter to the review.

-Where the child does not wish to attend the review, the IRO must at the very least speak to the child before the review - wherever possible in a face to face meeting.
+Where the child does not wish to attend the review, the IRO must attempt to speak to the child before the review to establish their views.

 The child's social worker must ensure that children and families have been given information about the Complaints Procedure.
 They should provide the child with details of independent advocacy services who may provide support if the child requires it.